Trinity-LA/Trinity-Launcher/README_eng.md

 - libdecor
 - libunwind

-Nota: If you use the dockerfile, you save yourself from having to install so many dependencies.
+Note: If you use the dockerfile, you save yourself from having to install so many dependencies.

 **Commands for compiling**
 ```sh